Get the Information You Need About Your 401(k) Options Before You Take Action

 Find Out Whether Rolling Over Is Right for You

 Our free "Options for Your Retirement Plan Savings" guide discusses your distribution options for your QRP and can help you decide whether rolling over your 401(k) or other QRP is the right choice for you.
-It also answers important questions, such as "How will my retirement savings be affected by my distribution option?"
+It also answers important questions, such as "How could my retirement savings be affected by my distribution option?"

 Complete the form to get a free copy of the guide.